Pier Paolo Vergerio: Exile

 While Vergerio never again set foot in Italy, in 1556 he made his way to Poland, and conferred with Duke Albrecht of Prussia.
 He was in Poland in 1559 with the two-fold object of meeting the moves of the Nuncio Alois Lipomano, and of working counter to Johannes a Lasco.
 He sought permission to take part in the religious conference at Poissy in 1560, but he was not allowed to appear at the Council of Trent as the duke's delegate.
 During all these years he continued his polemical authorship and worked toward the publication of his Opera, though only the first volume appeared (1563).
-He died at Tübingen.
+He died in Tübingen.